devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## Initialize Git Flow branches from GitKraken.

 We are now going to initialize the Git Flow branching strategy with the help of GitKraken.
-It will have the effect to give you a quick way to create new branches (develop,features, releases or hotfixes.)
+It will give you a quick way to create new branches (develop, features, releases or hotfixes.)

 From GitKraken open the Preferences